“You deserve a gold star,” I said.

 It acknowledged work well done (or at least finished!).

-Many have used gold star stickers on a chart to keep our kids on track for their goals.
+Many have used gold star stickers on a chart to keep their kids on track for their goals.

 We put them on Christmas trees to sparkle with excitement.